UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

-- Made NORMAL and HARD difficulties harder.
 Increase points by 10 and 100 times respectively, and decrease income by $1 and $3 respectively.

-- Add back the option to skip rounds in tutorial and with one ball

-- Donuts are fun to use!!!
-Make donuts UNCOMMON maybe...?
-(Or at least make the price-reduction one uncommon)

-- Fixed blue-cheesecake

 - Made items that can't activate grayscale (need shader)